Definition and Epidemiology of Pediatric Constipation

 Functional (voluntary) withholding is the most common cause of constipation.

-Functional constipation as defined by the ROME III classification requires two or more of the following features in a child with developmental age ≥ 4 years and occurring at least once per week for at least two months before diagnosis (with insufficient criteria for diagnosis of irritable bowel syndrome).
+Functional constipation, as defined by the ROME III classification, requires two or more of the following features in a child with developmental age ≥ 4 years and occurring at least once per week for at least two months before diagnosis (with insufficient criteria for a diagnosis of irritable bowel syndrome).

-The features of ROME classification are summarized as below:
+The features of the ROME classification are summarized as below:

 - History of agonizing or rigid bowel movements